 When Interest Charges Begin.
 We begin to impose interest charges the first day we add a charge to a daily balance.
-The charges we add to a daily balance include purchases and cash advances.
-They also include interest charges and fees.
+The charges we add to a daily balance include purchases, interest charges and fees.
 We continue to impose interest charges until we credit your account with full payment of the total amount you owe us.

 Grace Period on Purchases.
-You can avoid interest charges on purchases, but not on cash advances.
+You can avoid interest charges on purchases.
 This is called a grace period on purchases.
 The grace period is at least 25 days.
 To get a grace period on purchases, you must pay the New Balance by the payment due date every billing cycle.

-If you have a balance subject to a deferred interest or a 0% APR promotion and that promotion does not expire before the payment due date, that balance (an "excluded balance") is excluded from the amount you must pay in full to get a grace period on a purchase balance other than an excluded balance.
+If you have a balance subject to a deferred interest promotion and that promotion does not expire before the payment due date, that balance (an "excluded balance") is excluded from the amount you must pay in full to get a grace period on a purchase balance other than an excluded balance.
+In addition, if you have a major purchase plan balance, that balance (an "excluded balance") is excluded from the amount you must pay in full to get a grace period on a purchase balance.
 However, you must still pay any separately required payment on the excluded balance.
 In billing cycles in which payments are allocated to deferred interest balances first, the deferred interest balance will be reduced before any other balance on the account.
-However, you will continue to get a grace period on purchases, other than an excluded balance, so long as you pay the New Balance (less any excluded balance) in full by the payment due date each billing cycle.
+However, you will continue to get a grace period on purchases, other than an excluded balance, so long as you pay the New Balance (less any excluded balance, plus any separately required payment on an excluded balance) in full by the payment due date each billing cycle.